The Sustainable Magellan Award

 Use the checklist to ensure you've completed all parts of your Magellan Research Application.

 You can get paid!
 Green Quad hires you when you receive the Sustainable Magellan grant and request salary.
 You'll submit time sheets each week and receive a paycheck.
-We encourage students to request no more than $10 per hour.
+The standard hourly rate for the Sustainable Magellan is $10 per hour.

 Supplies and Travel